 In truth, gift cards make me happy too!
 So why did I think for so many years that they wouldn’t make another person happy?
 I guess I didn’t want my gift to come across impersonal, and I also liked shopping in the past.
 Fast forward to three kids, a side business and barely any time to shower, my days of spending 14 hours in the mall are a thing of the past.

-Today, I still choose gifts to give gifts that aren’t gift cards.
+Today, I still choose gifts to give that aren’t gift cards.
 If I do choose a gift card, I add a personal special touch.
-For example, sometimes I’ll write a long personally written card or add an extra small simple item they love to go along with it.
+For example, sometimes I’ll write a long personally written card or add an extra small simple item they love to go along with the card.

 The other day I was walking around Metropolis at Metrotown with their new Ivanhoe Cambridge gift card I was gifted ( it can be used at 21 different shopping centers nationwide) and I loved that I wasn’t limited to one store!